Why can’t I take photographs in the National Archives Museum?

-We have several ways you can take home photos of our documents on display:
+We also have several ways you can take home photos of our documents on display:

 -